The gift of a name...

 A tale of two Francis-es

 Want more information about Hungarian given names and their English counterparts?
-A section of Jared Seuss’ Handy Guide to Hungarian Genealogical Records is devoted to Personal Hungarian Names and Forms of Address.
+A section of Jared Suess’ Handy Guide to Hungarian Genealogical Records is devoted to Personal Hungarian Names and Forms of Address.

 From Ujlaki Ferenczné to Mrs. Helen Ulaky